-DigiPen (USA) Corporation, dba DigiPen Institute of Technology (“DigiPen”) respects the privacy of people who visit our web site, www.digipen.edu, and other DigiPen sites (individually and collectively referred to herein as the “Site”).
+DigiPen (USA), LLC, dba DigiPen Institute of Technology (“DigiPen”) respects the privacy of people who visit our web site, www.digipen.edu, and other DigiPen sites (individually and collectively referred to herein as the “Site”).

 Information Collection, Sharing, and Use

 We only have access to or collect personal information that you voluntarily supply us with.
 We will not sell or rent this information to anyone.
 We will not share your information with any third party outside of our organization, other than as necessary to fulfill your request, or as required by law.
 For example, DigiPen may disclose personal information to third parties (including without limitation, governmental agencies) if required to do so by law or based on the good faith belief that such action is necessary to: (i) conform to the edicts of the law or comply with legal process; (ii) protect and defend the rights or property of DigiPen or its agents or contractors; or (iii) act in urgent circumstances to protect the personal safety of users of DigiPen, the Site, or the public.

 You may opt out of marketing communications from us at any time by contacting us via the email address or phone number given below or by following “unsubscribe” steps for email, as appropriate.
 At your request, we will remove your personal information from our files.

 You are solely responsible for maintaining the secrecy of your passwords or any account information.
 Please be careful and responsible whenever you are online.
 While we strive to protect your personal information, DigiPen does not ensure or warrant the security of any information you transmit to us, and you do so at your own risk.

 The Site is not intended for or directed to children under the age of 13.
 Any person who provides their information to DigiPen through the Site represents to DigiPen that they are 13 years of age or older.